2022 Spring Grants Awarded

 $1,160 awarded

 This grant will be used to purchase authentic imported "Colombina Grezza" Venetian Masks.
-The art of creating these masks is a tradition that is unique to Venice, Italy.
+The art of creating these masks is a tradition unique to Venice, Italy.
 Students have been creating their own Venetian masks in Italian class for 11 years.
 It is an activity the students look forward to every year.
-It is a fun, educational and creative activity for the students.
+It is fun, educational, and creative.

-During this annual activity students create their own unique and extravagant mask using markers, glitter, ribbons, gems, feathers and more.
+During this annual activity, students create unique and extravagant masks using markers, glitter, ribbons, gems, feathers, and more.
 Carnevale di Venezia is one of the most famous celebrations in the world.
 Thousands of tourists visit Venice during this time to admire the extravagant masks and costumes worn by those parading through the city.
 Students learn about the meaning and history attached to the different masks and costumes.

 Calming Corner